Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/02-Debugging/2-debugging-linux-applications/README.md

 ![](images/launch_config.PNG)

-4. The code will stop at the program entry.
+4. The code stops at the program entry.
 5. Use debugging techniques such as the Variables view, step over, breakpoints, and so on to identify the incorrect memory assignment.
 6. Place a breakpoint at the following lines.